isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-android.md

 # Set up Android{#set-up-android}

+## Prerequisites

-* **Obtain valid configuration parameters for the Media SDK -** These parameters can be obtained from an Adobe representative after you set up your analytics account.
+* **Obtain valid configuration parameters for the Media SDK** These parameters can be obtained from an Adobe representative after you set up your analytics account.
-* **Implement ADBMobile for Android in your application -** For more information about the Adobe Mobile SDK documentation, see [Android SDK 4.x for Experience Cloud Solutions.](https://marketing.adobe.com/resources/help/en_US/mobile/android/)
+* **Implement ADBMobile for Android in your application** For more information about the Adobe Mobile SDK documentation, see [Android SDK 4.x for Experience Cloud Solutions.](https://marketing.adobe.com/resources/help/en_US/mobile/android/)
 * **Provide the following capabilities in your media player:**
    * *An API to subscribe to player events* - The Media SDK requires that you call a set of simple APIs when events occur in your player.
    * *An API that provides player information* - This information includes details such as the media name and the play head position.

+## SDK Implementation

 1. Add your [downloaded](../../sdk-implement/download-sdks.md#section_551A10AD7880426BB29AE52482BB4211) Media SDK to your project.